frank-oh/frank-oh.github.io/_posts/2017-11-14-scala-partialApplication.md

 res14: Boolean = false
 ```

-So one of the most simple way to define a `PartialFunction` without using `case` block is making a `Map`.
+So, one of the most simple way to define a `PartialFunction` without using `case` block is making a `Map`.
 You may use `List` or `Array` for providing a `PartialFunction` with consecutive integers from 0 to some number as its domain, but that is very limited usage.
-So using `Map` is much powerful than other collections.
+Because of that, using `Map` is much powerful than other collections.

 ```scala
 scala> val y:PartialFunction[Int, String] = Map( 1->"One", 2->"Two" )